Geographical Peer Matching for P2P Energy Sharing: Experimental Study

-\paragraph{Search radius} We set for the experiments 8 different search radii: 100m, 500m, 1km, 3km, 5km, 10km, 20km and 40km.
-For each search radius, Figure~\ref{fig:households}(b) presents the distribution of the size of the nodes' neighborhoods (only based on the node positions).
+We set for the experiments 8 different search radii: 100m, 500m, 1km, 3km, 5km, 10km, 20km and 40km.
+For each search radius, Fig.~\ref{fig:households}(b) presents the distribution of the size of the nodes' neighborhoods (only based on the node positions).
 Since the search radii of 5km and 10km produce very similar neighborhood sizes as 3km, we omit them in the rest of the evaluation.